mbloch/mapshaper/docs/development/label-tool-design.md

   leaves the panel describing the next label rather than the one just written.

-`editor.open()` takes an `onClose` hook for this, because a session can end from inside the editor — Escape, blur, Enter on a path label — and the tool cannot do it at its own call sites.
+`editor.open()` takes an `onClose` hook for this, because a session can end from inside the editor — Escape, Enter, blur — and the tool cannot do it at its own call sites.
 The hook declines to reclaim a selection that has since been claimed by something else: clicking label B while editing label A ends A's session, and B is what should be left selected.